Siddpawar9222/Obsidian-Vault/Devops/009-Kubernates/007-Storage.md

 - Mounts a directory from the **node’s filesystem** into the Pod.

 - If Pod moves to another node, data is lost.

-- **Analogy:** Like leaving files on a particular worker’s desk.
-If you switch workers, files aren’t there.

 - Use case: Single-node testing (not recommended in production).